The Essential Characteristics of a Boy-Friendly Learning Environment

 This video offers some reasons why your son should attend an all-boys school.

-In an active learning classroom, students learn more about themselves and what subjects or type of work motivates them.
+In an active learning classroom, students learn more about themselves and what subjects or types of work motivate them.
 They also gain a deeper understanding of the people around them.
 By seeing what their classmates are interested in, they learn to appreciate these interests and develop compassion for the needs of others.
-In having an active voice in the classroom, students will feel not only more responsible for their learning, but also for their behavior, particularly if they help create a classroom constitution or discuss appropriate classroom behavior.
+In having an active voice in the classroom, students will feel more responsible for their learning and behavior, mainly if they help create a classroom constitution or discuss appropriate classroom behavior.
 Instead of feeling helpless and distracted in the classroom, students become willing participants and are more able to exercise self-discipline.

 “Guide on the Side” Mentality

-TraditTraditionalrooms are structured to follow a teacher through exercises, skill acquisition, and learning curriculum-mandated materials.
-In this model, sometimes referred to as “sage on the stage,” all responsibility for the children’s learning is placed squarely on the teacher, and students are more or less passive recipients of knowledge.
+Traditional classrooms are structured to follow a teacher through exercises, skill acquisition, and learning curriculum-mandated materials.
+In this model, sometimes called “sage on the stage,” all responsibility for the children’s learning is placed squarely on the teacher, and students are more or less passive recipients of knowledge.
 In contrast, Grand River Academy has created the “guide on the side” model, challenging students to take a highly active role in their education.
-In this type of classroom environment, the curriculum is based on questions students have on a given topic, and students work together to answer these questions.
-Within this structure, students experience a marked shift in how they interact, behave, and focus.
-Because the classes are essentially designed by the students, the curriculum fits the learning preferences of all the students, and stereotypical classroom behaviors disappear.
-Curiosity and inquisitiveness are encouraged and fostered in this environment, setting them up to be lifelong learners.
+In this type of classroom environment, the curriculum is based on students' questions on a given topic, and students work together to answer these questions.
+Students experience a marked shift in how they interact, behave, and focus within this structure.
+Because the students essentially design the classes, the curriculum fits all students' learning preferences, and stereotypical classroom behaviors disappear.
+Curiosity and inquisitiveness are encouraged and fostered in this environment, making them lifelong learners.

 This video offers an overview of McCallie School in Chattanooga, Tennessee.

 Despite the shift in responsibilities, the role of the teacher remains critical in the classroom.
 While students are eager learners, most have not experienced the extent of self-organization, patience, and collaboration required by this classroom format.
-To keep the class moving forward, teachers act as a resource for leadership and guidance as well as information.
-They also participate as members of the group, posing their own questions for students to investigate his way, teachers still have a guiding hand in the curriculum while also creating an environment of active learning and engagement.
+To keep the class moving forward, teachers act as a resource for leadership, guidance, and information.
+They also participate as group members, posing their questions for students to investigate their way; teachers still have a guiding hand in the curriculum while also creating an environment of active learning and engagement.

 Collaboration and Creativity